nwrenger/omega/README.md

 For Linux-based systems, it is necessary to have the `libx11-dev` (Debian/Ubuntu) or `libX11-devel` (Fedora/RHEL) packages installed.

-It's important to note that on macOS, `omega` relies on `ncurses` as its backend, which will need to be installed if not already pre-installed.
+It's important to note that on macOS, `omega` relies on `pancurses` as its backend, which will need to be installed if not already pre-installed.
 For Linux-based systems and Windows, `omega` uses `crossterm` as its backend.

 ## Known Issues